rbertolusso/intubate/README.md

 If you are a "traditionalist" and you want to create your new statistical package in the traditional way
-(first `model` and then `data`), you will not find yourself at a crossroad deciding which community to serve, when in fact you can serve *both* communities without having to do anything differently to what you have done so far.
+(first `model` and then `data`), you will not potentially find yourself at a crossroad if you think you need to decide which community to serve, when in fact you can serve *both* communities without having to do anything differently to what you have done so far.
 You can just keep doing it in the traditional way.
-In fact, please!
-Keep doing it in the traditional way!
+In fact, (please...) keep doing it in the traditional way!

 Why?
 Because *everybody* will benefit.

-    (Background music initially inaudible increasing in volume while a panning camera starting from a small and fragile flower reveals legions of smiling people holding hands...
+     Background music initially inaudible increases in volume while the panning camera, starting from a small and fragile flower, reveals legions of smiling people holding hands, half with t-shirts with a capital T, the other half with a capital M.

-                     And *Everybody* sing!
+     Everybody raises their hands - still holding - as if trying to embrace the universe.
+     Camera raises, zooming out and tilting down, so everybody is included in the frame, while everybody mantains eye contact with the camera.
+     Sun rays break through heavy pure-white clouds.
+     Everybody opens their mouth and slowly inhales while closing their eyes as if they really mean what comes next.
+     Music at full volume.
+     Everybody sing.
+                           Everybody

-    We aaaaare the Woooorld - ta ta ta ta taaaan -
+         We aaaaare the Woooorld - ta ta ta ta taaaa...

-    We aaaare the chiildreeeen - ta ta ta ta taaaan...)
+         We aaaare the chiildreeeen - ta ta ta ta taaaa...)

 For "traditionalist" users (as I was until a couple of months ago), nothing will have changed.
 In fact, they will be completely unaware of anything different happening at all.
 Just